-Read the current annual plan on our website Publications page for details of the programmes and initiatives we are putting in place to help achieve this goal.
+Read our current annual plan to learn about the programmes and initiatives we have in place to help achieve this vision.

 - see strength in diversity